SOUND

 Open Water Rowing

-Open Water racing is different from the flat water sprint or head races we are accustomed to.
-Distances are longer, conditions are rougher, currents and tides are a factor, recreational and commercial marine traffic is always around you, boats are more durable and typically self bailing.
-Each race is uniquely different and each one offers it's own fun set of challenges ranging.
+Open Water racing is different from the flat water sprint or head races rowers are accustomed to: distances are longer, conditions are rougher, currents and tides are a factor, recreational and commercial marine traffic is always around you, and boats are more durable and typically self bailing.
+Each race is uniquely different, and each one offers it's own fun set of challenges ranging.